BasicWolf/archived-kaylee/doc/tutorial/configuration.rst

         'name' : 'SimpleController',
     }

-The last step is to add the application to the :ref:`APPLICATIONS
+The last step is to add the application to the :config:`APPLICATIONS` configuration field.
-<config-APPLICATIONS>`
-configuration field.
 Please make sure that you have only the ``app_mc_pi_1`` application in the list (this is due to the client-side demo behaviour which picks up the first available application).